PialGhosh2233/Finetune-Light-weight-StableDiffusion-ImageTOImage/README.md

 compact models can imitate the original SDMs (v1.4 and v2.1-base with

 over 6,000 A100 days).
-Benefiting from the transferred knowledge, our BKSDMs deliver competitive results on zero-shot MS-COCO against larger

-multi-billion parameter models.
-We further demonstrate the applicability
+Benefiting from the transferred knowledge, our BKSDMs deliver competitive results on zero-shot MS-COCO against larger multi-billion parameter models.

-of our lightweight backbones in personalized generation and image-toimage translation.
-Deployment of our models on edge devices attains
+We further demonstrate the applicability of our lightweight backbones in personalized generation and image-toimage translation.
+Deployment of our models on edge devices attains 4 second inference.

-4-second inference

 ---
 ## About the dataset